Interprofessional Health Professions Collaboration

 - Health Care Administrators Association

-Data from the BLS shows that medical and health services managers earned a mean annual wage worth $98,460 in May 2012.
+Data from the BLS shows that medical and health services managers earned a median annual wage worth $101,340 in May 2013.